dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

     * matrices with many zeros => sparse matrices

 * `Cell array`
-    * like an array, but elements are allowed to have different type
+    * like an array, but elements are allowed to have different type (suitable when you have mixed data)

 * `Structs` (structure arrays)
     * grouping variable names and values into one structure (OOP in Matlab)